wilsonmar/wilsonmar.github.io/_posts/2018-09-04-salesforce-selenium.md

    * Buttons can appear for one user but not another;
    * A user can see a field one day but not another after configurations are changedl;
+   * There is two sets of layouts with different UX: a vintage Visualforce and new Lightning;
    <br /><br />
+CSS IDs in Salesforce are very dynamic.
+The page layout in Salesforce Visualforce pages are known to change regularly.
+This challenges script maintenance work in every cycle.

 Automated functional verification tools can help testers quickly figure out the various settings affecting whether a given label, control, or data element on the screen either should be or should not be there.
 In other words, when a "New" button does not appear when it should, the test framework should report more than just "fail", but (as an admin) look up the various settings that impact visibility (such as User Profile license enablement, Field Level Security, etc.)